 Durability, portability, and lose-ability

 The case should also preferably include a loop or feature to keep it attached to something else.
 A feature like a neck cord could also help you keep track of the plugs themselves.
-Dropping an earplug in a mosh pit is always a bad time, but earplugs that are highly visible will make the experience of retrieving them a little easier.
+Dropping an earplug in a mosh pit is always a bad time, but earplugs that are highly visible will make retrieving them a little easier.
 Oh yes, and getting something washable is also a good idea!

 How we test the best earplugs for live music